 RECRUITMENT (sometimes called RUSH): The membership recruitment process.
 Potential New Members are sometimes referred to as RUSHEES.

 RHO LAMBDA: The purpose of Rho Lambda is to honor those women within the Panhellenic sorority community who have exhibited the highest qualities of leadership and service to their Greek community and their sorority.

-RHO GAMMA: Stands for "Sorority Recruitment Counselor;" active Panhellenic Association members who assist women participating in Panhellenic Recruitment.
+RHO GAMMA: Stands for "Sorority Recruitment Counselor;" active Panhellenic Council members who assist women participating in Panhellenic Recruitment.
 Formally referred to as RHO GAMMA.